 Joe shook his head.
 Sometimes, it was better to lie.

-Colonel Nelec walked down to the garden, casually, confidently, taking in the sunshine.
-His boots crunched on the dry grass as he made his way over to the police officer who was standing on the lawn.
-Jack was tense, coiled up with anger, his hands planted on his hips; anger at his son, at himself, at the goddamned US Air Force.
+Colonel Nelec walked to the garden, casually, confidently, taking in the sunshine.
+His boots crunched on the dry grass as he made his way to the police deputy standing on the lawn.
+Jack was tense, coiled with anger, hands planted on his hips; anger at his son, at himself, at the goddamned US Air Force.
 In contrast, Nelec was the picture of control, and as he came to a stop he clasped his hands behind his back.

 Then: "No more games.
 I want you to tell me what's going on."

 "I would like to help you out, Deputy.
 I really would.
 But we operate on a need to know basis."

 Nelec smiled.
 Jack ignored him.
 "Why're you're trucks sweeping the town?" he asked.

 "It's classified.
 We will be out of your way shortly."